evatitan/langRead/2025/Atomic_habits.md

 - **Standardize** before you optimize.
 You can not improve a habits that does not exist.

 Chapter 14 How to make good habits inevitable and bad habits impossible
-- The inversion of the 3rd Law of behavior change is make it difficult.
+- The inversion of the 3rd Law of behavior change is **make it difficult**.
 - A **commitment device** is a choice you make in the present that locks in better behavior in the future.
 - The ultimate way to lock in future behavior is to automate your habits.
-- **Onetime choices** - like buying a better mattress of enrolling in an automatic saving plan - are single actions that automate your future habits and deliver increasing returns over time.
+- **Onetime choices** - like buying a better **mattress** of enrolling in an automatic saving plan - are single actions that automate your future habits and deliver increasing returns over time.
-- Using technology to automate your habits is the most reliable and effective way to guarantee the right behavior.
+- Using technology to automate your habits is the most reliable and effective way to **guarantee** the right behavior.

 Chapter 15 The **Cardinal Rule** of behavior change